jlinoff/lock_files/README.md

     $ chmod 0600 password-file
     $ lock_files.py -p ./password-file -i -l file1.txt file2.txt dir1 dir2

-Here is how you would use this tool to unloock (e.g. decrypt) a number of _in place_ locked files.
+Here is how you would use this tool to unlock (e.g. decrypt) a number of _in place_ locked files.
 Note that at this point `file1.txt` is actually encrypted.

     $ lock_files.py -p ./password-file -i -u file1.txt file2.txt dir1 dir2